Barbara Tversky: Academic roles

 She has served on the faculty of Stanford University since 1977 and of Teachers College, Columbia University, since 2005.

-In addition, Tversky has served on the editorial boards of multiple prominent academic journals, including Psychological Research (1976–1984), the Journal of Experimental Psychology: Learning, Memory and Cognition (1976–1982), the Journal of Experimental Psychology: General (1982–1988), Memory and Cognition (1989–2001), and Cognitive Psychology (1995–2002).
+In addition, Tversky has served on the editorial boards of multiple academic journals, including Psychological Research (1976–1984), the Journal of Experimental Psychology: Learning, Memory and Cognition (1976–1982), the Journal of Experimental Psychology: General (1982–1988), Memory and Cognition (1989–2001), and Cognitive Psychology (1995–2002).
+Barbara Tversky has also published a podcast on Youtube, where she talks about how the brain works and offers things for people to do to improve their cognitive function.

 Recognition

 Tversky was elected to the American Academy of Arts and Sciences in 2013, named a Fellow of the American Psychological Society in 1995, the Cognitive Science Society in 2002, and the Society of Experimental Psychologists in 2004.
 In 1999, she received the Phi Beta Kappa Excellence in Teaching Award.
+In 2020 she received the Kampé de Fériet Award.

 Personal life

 Tversky was married to fellow psychologist Amos Tversky (1937–1996) from 1963 until his death in 1996.
 They had 3 children together.

-As of 2021, she lives with the widowed Daniel Kahneman, her late husband's longtime collaborator.
+The Tverskys were close friends of Daniel Kahneman, Amos's longtime collaborator.
+After Kahneman was widowed, Barbara lived with Kahneman from at least 2020 until his death in 2024.

-Tversky describes herself as "culturally Jewish", speaks Hebrew, and lived in Jerusalem.
-She is a fan of opera.
+Tversky describes herself as "culturally Jewish".